fredodupoux/InfluxDB-Data-Toolkit/README.md

 # InfluxDB Data Toolkit

-A comprehensive Python toolkit for exporting, cleaning, and processing time series data from InfluxDB, primarily designed for working with water meter data.
+A comprehensive Python toolkit for exporting, cleaning, processing, and preparing time series data from InfluxDB for machine learning, primarily designed for working with water meter data.

 ## Features